Another Strong Year for PCELT

 Scholarship Program for Egyptian Youth Expands

 As implementing partner, Amideast manages the multi-faceted USAID-funded program, which is designed to help high-achieving Egyptians to learn skills that meet the needs of the 21st century economy.
 The young women and men, admitted to the program through a competitive process, benefit from English language and leadership training, career guidance, internships, and community service.
+Qualifying students also have the opportunity of a summer or semester of study in the United States.

 Improving English Language Teaching in Morocco